 While Magic Kingdom isn’t known for its food options as much as Epcot or Animal Kingdom, there are still plenty of great places to eat.
 Disney restaurants, as a whole, often get a “bad reputation”.
 Yes, they are overpriced, but you are at a theme park, so it has to be accepted.
-I feel Disney has improved signifigantly through the years to add more variety, quality, and adapt to the dietary needs of its guests.
-Magic Kingdom is the orginial Orlando theme park, and the location of some of the “oldest” restaurants on property.
+I feel Disney has improved significantly through the years to add more variety, quality, and adapt to the dietary needs of its guests.
+Magic Kingdom is the original Orlando theme park and the location of some of the “oldest” restaurants on property.
 The menus may change slightly seasonally, but the best restaurants in Magic Kingdom are classics for a reason.
-Some of the best food in Magic Kingdom can be found, if you just took a moment to look.
-I asked a few Disney experts to share their recommndations of the top ten best restaurants in Magic Kingdom.
+Some of the best food in Magic Kingdom can be found if you just took a moment to look.
+I asked a few Disney experts to share their recommendations of the top ten best restaurants in Magic Kingdom.

 The Ten Best Places to Eat in Magic Kingdom